ahmadharis/ahmadharis.github.io/_posts/2020-05-14-Xamarin-Android-Configurations.md

 -----------
 Let's walk through the class.

-### Singleton Instance
+### Singleton Class
-Create a singleton instance of the class.
+Create a singleton class.
 At any time there should only be a single version of ConfigurationManager available.
 ```cs
      private static readonly Lazy<ConfigurationManager> lazy = new Lazy<ConfigurationManager>(() => new ConfigurationManager());